Prathamesh-chougale-17/native-wind-tanstack-orpc-template/README.md

 - As `admin` you can create organizations and assign users.
 - Sign in as an `org` user to see organization-specific views and teammates.
 - As a `user` you see only personal features.

----

-If you'd like, I can produce:
-- A printable one-page PDF of this overview
-- A role-by-role walkthrough with annotated screenshots
-- A short demo script with test account examples

-Which would you prefer next?